-1. Here is another controversial portion of Scripture because it seems to contradict what we were told back in I Samuel chapter 31, that Saul fell on his sword and died and yet here, this Amalekite said that he killed Saul.
-So who is right and if one is wrong, is there a contradiction to the Scriptures?
+And let me say this.
+What is taking place here is another controversial portion of Scripture because it seems to contradict what we were told back in I Samuel chapter 31, that Saul fell on his sword and died and yet here, this Amalekite said that he killed Saul.

+I do believe that King Saul and his sons died on the same day but not at the same time!
+Who is right and if one is wrong, is there a contradiction to the Scriptures?

-First of all there are many great Bible teachers who feel that this Amalekite is lying to David to try and get some points with the new king.
+First of all, there are many great Bible teachers who feel that this Amalekite is lying to

+David to try and get some points with the new King.

 Clarke makes that point as he tells us, "The whole account which this young man gives is a fabrication: in many of the particulars it is grossly self-contradictory.
 There is no fact in the case but the bringing of the crown, or diadem, and bracelets of Saul; which, as he appears to have been a plunderer of the slain, he found on the field of battle; and he brought them to David, and told the lie of having dispatched Saul merely to ingratiate himself with David."

 As much as I do respect those that feel that this Amalekite is lying, I have to disagree.

 Here's what I believe happened.
-The Philistines wounded Saul and he was dying, and he knew if he were left alive when the Philistines got to him, they would torture him.
+The Philistines wounded Saul, and he was dying, and he knew if he were left alive when the Philistines got to him, they would torture him.

 Thus, since his armorbearer refused to kill him, he fell on his own sword but still did not die; it was a futile attempt at suicide.